g-etorri/articles/jncie-self-study/general-sys-features/6-flow-samples-and-grpc.md

 4 packets transmitted, 4 packets received, 0% packet loss
 round-trip min/avg/max/stddev = 1.615/41.295/159.553/68.277 ms
 ```
-Ok, we have communication between them.
+Alright, we’ve got connectivity!

-Now, we have to made some templates for the families, inet and inet6.
+Now, it's time to build the templates for the inet and inet6 families.
+Here is the logic we're going to use:
-The configuration is as follows:

-Each flow is considered active, if it was 30 seconds.
-So, we need 30 seconds of pings for this traffic is considered a flow.

-Each flow is considered inactive if we no have this traffic for 180 seconds.
-So, for this traffic is considered active again after considered inactive, it need to be constant for 30 seconds.
+Active Timeout (30s): We’ll set this to 30 seconds.
+Basically, if a flow is long-lived (like a continuous stream), the router will export a record every 30 seconds to update the collector.

+Inactive Timeout (180s): If the traffic stops and we hear silence for 180 seconds, the flow is considered dead (inactive) and flushed from the cache.

-We we'll make the same template configuration for the two families, let's go.
+We’re going to apply the same configuration for both families.
+Let’s do it.
 ```
 set services flow-monitoring version-ipfix template SRV1-IPv6-IPFIX flow-active-timeout 30 set services flow-monitoring version-ipfix template SRV1-IPv6-IPFIX flow-inactive-timeout 180